INDEPENDENT AUDITOR’S REPORT

 Each material class of similar items is presented separately in the financial statements.
 Items of a dissimilar nature or function are presented separately unless they are immaterial.

 The financial statements of the Company are prepared in accordance with the SLFRS for SMEs issued by the Institute of Chartered Accountants of Sri Lanka.
 The principal accounting policies applied in the preparation of these financial statements are set out below.
-These policies have been consistently applied to all the years presented, unless otherwise stated.
+These policies have been consistently applied to all the years presented, unless otherwise stated.- Foreign Currency Transactions/Translation

 The tax expense for the period comprises current and deferred tax.
-Tax is recognised in profit or loss, except that a change attributable to an item of income or expense recognised as other comprehensive income is also recognised directly in other comprehensive income.
+Tax is recognised in profit or loss, except that a change attributable to an item of income or expense recognised as other comprehensive income is also recognised directly in other comprehensive income.- (a) Current Tax

 Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at the reporting date and any adjustment to tax payable in respect of previous years.